2.6 Gait, Assistive Devices, Weight-Bearing Status

 Four-pointReciprocal — right crutch, left leg, left crutch, right leg; most stable, bilateral involvement

-Swing-to / Swing-throughBoth crutches advance, then both legs swing to or past the crutches; spinal cord injury, bilateral LE weakness
+Swing-to / Swing-throughBoth crutches advance, then both legs swing to or past them; spinal cord injury, bilateral LE weakness

 Rancho Los Amigos Gait Cycle